-Commiphoramyrrha and Boswellia carteril in our present study showed strong result in the disc diffusion assay against S.mutans, the inhibitory zones were 36 m and 25 mm in diameter respectively, this result is higher than the results of previous studies that assessed the impaction of these plants against S. mutans, for example, study conducted bySB,et al. 39in which anti-cariogenic properties of essential oil (E. Oil) and crude extracts obtained from Boswellia frereana and Boswellia carterii were investigated, the average microbial inhibition was 14.6 mm for S. mutans.
-Other study conducted by Barre et al.40showed that C. myrrha methanol extract showed inhibition zone (15 ± 1mm) against S.mutans.In studyby Izzeldien, et al.,41disk and well diffusion methods were used to test the effect of four concentration (100, 50, 25 and 12.5 mg/ml) of Myrrh volatile oil, extracted by hydro-distillation technique, the finding revealed that the four concentrations of oil were effective on Streptococcus mutans with the largest inhibition zone (18.7± 0.6 mm) through the well diffusion method and inhibition zone of (14.00 mm).
+Commiphoramyrrha and Boswellia carteril in our present study showed strong result in the disc diffusion assay against S.mutans, the inhibitory zones were 36 mm and 25 mm in diameter respectively, this result is higher than the results of previous studies that assessed the impaction of these plants against S. mutans, for example, study conducted bySB,et al. 39in which anti-cariogenic properties of essential oil (E. Oil) and crude extracts obtained from Boswellia frereana and Boswellia carterii were investigated, the average microbial inhibition was 14.6 mm for S. mutans.
+Other study conducted by Barre et al.40showed that C. myrrha methanol extract showed inhibition zone (15 ± 1.0 mm) against S.mutans.Studyby Izzeldien, et al.,41disk and well diffusion methods were used to test the effect of four concentration (100, 50, 25 and 12.5 mg/ml) of Myrrh volatile oil, extracted by hydro-distillation technique, the finding revealed that the four concentrations of oil were effective on Streptococcus mutans with the largest inhibition zone (18.7± 0.6 mm) through the well diffusion method and inhibition zone of (14.00 mm).

-Salvia officinalisin our current study showed strong result against S. mutant with inhibitory zone (21±1.5 mm), this result were in agreement with the result of previous studies that tested antimicrobial activity of Salvia officinalis against S. mutans and is not in agreement with others.For example,Kruminet al.,42tested the impaction of ethanol extract of Salvia officinalis against S. mutans and showed a result similar to that we obtained in current study.
+Salvia officinalisin our current study showed strong result against S. mutant with inhibitory zone (21±1.5 mm), this result was in agreement with the result of previous studies that tested antimicrobial activity of Salvia officinalis against S. mutans and is not in agreement with others.For example,Kruminet al.,42tested the impaction of ethanol extract of Salvia officinalis against S. mutans and showed a result similar to that we obtained in current study.
 In contrast,Dalirsani, et al.43studied antimicrobial activity of ten medicine plants including Salvia officinalis against S. mutans and showed very week antimicrobial activity of Salvia officinalis against tested bacteria with inhibitory zone (0.6 mm).

-Saussurea lappaalso in this study showed great strong result against S.mutans with inhibition zone (35.6 ± 3.6 mm),this result was in agreement with study conducted by Yu, et al.44 thatexamined the effects of ethanolic extract on the growth and acid production of S. mutans, as well as the adherence and synthesis of water-insoluble glucans, their result showed that ethanolic extract (0.5 mg/ml to 4 mg/ ml) inhibits the growth and acid production of S. mutans, reduces the adherence of S. mutans, and inhibits the synthesis of water insoluble glucans.
+Saussurea lappaalso showed inhibitiont against S.mutans with inhibition zone of 35.6 ± 3.6 mm,this result was in agreement with study conducted by Yu, et al.44 thatexamined the effects of ethanolic extract on the growth and acid production of S. mutans, as well as the adherence and synthesis of water-insoluble glucans, their result showed that ethanolic extract (0.5 mg/ml to 4 mg/ ml) inhibits the growth and acid production of S. mutans, reduces the adherence of S. mutans, and inhibits the synthesis of water insoluble glucans.
 These results proved that S. lappa remarkably inhibits the cariogenic activity of S. mutans.
 Although few studies showed that Dracaena cinnabari collected from Soqotra Island, Yemen, has antimicrobial activity our study is the first-to our knowledge- to investigate antimicrobial activity of Dracaena cinnabari against S. mutans.
 Dracaena cinnabari in present study showed strong antimicrobial activity against these bacteria with inhibition zone (35± 0.9).
 There are few studies that havetested the effect of Dracaena cinnabarion different types of bacteria, for example, Ansari, et al.,45investigated the antimicrobial activity of the of Dracaena cinnabariresin on both antibiotic multi-resistant human pathogens and on poly-microbial culture, the results of this study showed that ethanolic extract of Dracaena cinnabari resin has a considerable antimicrobial activity against Gram-positive and Gram-negative human pathogens and fungi.